Last Updated on

+Why is Halloween all about candy?
+I’ve been looking for a few DIY non candy Halloween treats.
 I love fall and Halloween.
-I enjoy watching the leaves change colors on the trees and I love the way the local farms decorate with hay bales, scarecrows and piles of pumpkins.
-The air gets a little bit more crisp and you can smell the change of the seasons.
-As much as I enjoy Halloween, I am really more into the pumpkins and jack-o-lanterns than I am the witches and vampires.
-I like cute Halloween decorations and avoid the really scary ones.
-Product has been provided for this post.
-This post contains affiliate links.
+I enjoy watching the leaves change colors on the trees and I love the way the local farms decorate with hay bales, scarecrows, and piles of pumpkins.
+The air gets a little bit crisper and you can smell the change of the seasons.

 Fun Non Candy Halloween Treats to Make